Obstetrician Gynecologist

 Movies often showed newborns being held by their feet and slapped on the butt to initiate crying.
 Was this ever widely done? when did it stop?
 (My boys were unhappy with having their noses cleared, but the nurse expected them to cry because of it.

-Asked by Michael Donahue over 9 years ago
+Asked by Michael Donahue about 10 years ago

 Yes, this was traditional practice to stimulate a cry in the newborn so that the baby could clear his or her lungs of amniotic fluid.
 More recently, we have realized that drying the baby off with a warm blanket and placing the baby skin-to-skin on the mother's chest is a better method to stimulate the baby.